Black Friday Deals Now Live - 15% Off EVERYTHING*

 Yes, although roof boards will generally keep water out, water can get through some of the boards if there is a sustained amount of water landing on the roof.
 This is because timber can expand, contract, warp etc in different weather conditions and temperatures.
 If a knot hole falls out this can also allow water to get in.
 For this reason we would also advise a covering goes on top of the shed roof to keep the shed waterproof.

 This would depend on the size of the shed.
 Roofing felt can be purchase from most local DIY stores and can range from around £15 to £60.
-Be also sure to purchase clout nails to nail the roofing felt down.
+You should also be sure to purchase clout nails to nail the roofing felt down.